This post contains affiliate links.

 Can you make these vegan?

 I have not had success making these without the gelatin egg.
+For delicious gluten-free and vegan muffins, try my Pumpkin Chocolate Chip Muffins.

 How do I prevent these from crumbling?